Pregnant and in a domestically violent relationship? Searching for a pregnant women’s shelter? We can help.

 - Premature rupture of the membranes

 As a victim of domestic violence, it is important that you stay safe.
 You don’t have to stay in a pregnant women’s shelter though.
 Adoption is a very positive option.
 Being in a domestically violent relationship is one reason that pregnant women choose to make an adoption plan.
-Here are some reasons why:

-Pregnant women in domestic violent relationships are:
+Pregnant women in domestic violent relationships:

 - Postpone beginning prenatal medical appointments